lmakarov/boot2docker-vagrant/README.md

 - NFS: 1.3x
 - rsync: 1x (fastest)

+<a name="synced-folders-win"></a>
 ### Windows
 On Windows SMB provides good performance and convenience.
 It is the default option configured in the Vagrantfile.

 Option comparison for Windows Drupal developers (using `time drush si -y` as a test case):
 - vboxfs: 5x (slowest)